hakimshifat/ONotes1/GBES CT-2.md

  - [ ] From First to Six point Movement and Mass uprising
  - [ ] Total 5 Questions, Only 4 Need to be answered.
-Time is 90 Minutes
+Total mark :40 Time is 90 Minutes
- - [ ] Single Big Questions
+ - [ ] Single Big Questions(10 Marks)
- - Exapmles:
+ - Examples:
  1. Write about Shipahi Bidroho
  2. Write about Indigo Revolution
  - [ ] Multiple Short Questions